kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 # Ivette {#ivette}

-Wellcome into the documentation of Frama-C user interface.
+Welcome into the documentation of Frama-C user interface.
 This chapter introduces basic concepts for using **Ivette**.
 Each plug-in may provide its own dedicated documentation chapter, consult them for more information.